boostorg/hof/doc/src/example_print.md

 Recursive
 ---------

 Even though this will print for ranges and tuples, if we were to nest a range into a tuple this would not work.
 What we need to do is make the function call itself recursively.
-Even though we are using lambdas, we can easily make this recursive using the [`fix`](/include/fit/fix) adaptor.
+Even though we are using lambdas, we can easily make this recursive using the [`fix`](/include/boost/hof/fix) adaptor.
 This implements a fix point combinator, which passes the function(i.e. itself) in as the first argument.

 So now we add an additional arguments called `self` which is the `print` function itself.
-This extra argument is called by the [`fix`](/include/fit/fix) adaptor, and so the user would still call this function with a single argument:
+This extra argument is called by the [`fix`](/include/boost/hof/fix) adaptor, and so the user would still call this function with a single argument:

-    FIT_STATIC_LAMBDA_FUNCTION(print) = fix(conditional(
+    BOOST_HOF_STATIC_LAMBDA_FUNCTION(print) = fix(conditional(
         [](auto, const auto& x) -> decltype(std::cout << x, void())
         {
             std::cout << x << std::endl;